tessercat/pbx-docs/client/notes.md

     with arbitrary HTML elements.
 - A video element
-  scaled horizontally and vertically with a black background
+  scaled horizontally and vertically
-  (using the "contain" object fit style) and methods to show and hide it.
+  (with the "contain" object fit style) with a black background and methods to show and hide it.
 - An activity watcher on the document that hides the navbar when a connection is active but no mouse or touch activity is detected, and unhides the navbar when the mouse is moved or the screen touched.
-- A modal dialog
+- Methods to show and hide modal dialogs.
-  and methods
-  to control its visibility
-  and to fill the dialog
-  with arbitrary HTML elements.
-- A modal alert dialog
+- A modal alert dialog and methods to show and hide it.
-  that's dismissable only by its close button and a method to set the alert message and show the alert dialog.
-  The show method
-  stores current modal content
-  and optionally restores it
-  when the alert is dismissed.

-The methods that populate
-the navbar and modal dialog
-with arbitrary HTML elements
-couple controllers
-to the Picnic CSS library.

 # Peer